raganwald/braythwayt.com/_posts/2016-02-03-architectures-arent-frameworks.md

 And naturally, your code interoperates cleanly with the libraries and everything else.
 After all, you're writing it!
 By definition it works with everything.

-But is what you've written a framework?
+But have you would up writing your own framework?
 Or not?.

 [![Porco Rosso](/assets/images/porco-rosso-9.jpg)](https://www.flickr.com/photos/zmz125000/22299416898)

-### what makes a framework a framework?
+### what makes a framework, a framework?

 ---